-CTPAT recognizes that the technology used in supply chains continues to evolve.
-The terminology used throughout the criteria references written, paper-based procedures, documents, and forms.
-Electronic documents and signatures, and other digital technologies, however, are also acceptable ways to document required procedures.
+CTPAT recognizes that technology used in supply chains continues to evolve.
+The terminology used throughout the criteria references written procedures, documents, and forms, but this does not mean these have to be paper based.
+Electronic documents, signatures, and other digital technologies are acceptable to meet these measures.

-The CTPAT program is not designed to be a "one size fits all" model.
-Each company must decide (based on its risk assessment) how to implement and maintain procedures.
+The Program is not designed to be a "one size fits all" model; each company must decide (based on its risk assessment) how to implement and maintain procedures.
 However, it is more effective to incorporate security processes within existing procedures rather than create a separate manual for security protocols.
 This creates a more sustainable structure and helps emphasize that supply chain security is everyone's responsibility.